 - You want the cheaper membership and are likely to use its store-based convenience regularly.

 Walmart+ is strongest when it fits a real weekly pattern.
-Walmart says the membership includes free delivery from your store on eligible orders over $35, free shipping with no order minimum on eligible items shipped by Walmart, and a streaming choice between Paramount+ Essential and Peacock Premium.
-Walmart+ delivery and shipping Walmart+ streaming
+Walmart says the membership includes free delivery from your store on eligible orders over $35, free shipping with no order minimum on eligible items shipped by Walmart, and a streaming choice between Paramount+ Essential and Peacock Premium with ads.

-If you want to judge Walmart+ on its own first, go here: Is Walmart+ Worth It in 2026?
+If you want to judge Walmart+ on its own first, go here: Walmart Plus at $98 in 2026: Keep, Pause, or Cancel?

-Most people compare these as $139 vs $98 and stop there.
+A common mistake is comparing these as $139 vs $98 and stopping there.

 That can be misleading.

-Amazon currently advertises a separate grocery delivery subscription for Prime members at $9.99 per month or $99.99 per year for unlimited grocery delivery on qualifying orders.
-Amazon grocery delivery subscription
+Amazon says Prime members can add a separate grocery delivery subscription at $9.99 per month or $99.99 per year for unlimited grocery delivery on qualifying orders that meet Amazon’s current order rules.

-Walmart+ is not perfectly “free” either.
+Walmart+ isn’t perfectly “free” either.
 Walmart says delivery from your store still uses a $35 minimum, and smaller orders can trigger a minimum order fee.
-But for many grocery-first households, the math is still cleaner.
-Walmart delivery rules
+But for grocery-first households, the math is often cleaner.

 Two memberships create two defaults.